-Subwatershed Impact Studies represent an intermediate level of study, which is required in areas where multiple land ownership within the subwatershed occurs.
-This level of study would focus on integrating the servicing, stormwater, and environmental management of adjacent development to a greater level of detail than is normally achieved through the Secondary Plan and Scoped Subwatershed Study; the detailed site specific work may identify additional features/functions which were not captured as part of the Scoped Subwatershed Study, which should be evaluated using the same criteria as established in the Scoped Subwatershed Study.
+Subwatershed Impact Studies (SIS) represent an intermediate level of study, which is required in areas where multiple land ownership within the subwatershed occurs.
+This level of study would focus on integrating the servicing, transportation, stormwater, and environmental management of adjacent development to a greater level of detail than is normally achieved through the Secondary Plan and Scoped Subwatershed Study; the detailed site specific work may identify additional features/functions which were not captured as part of the Scoped Subwatershed Study, which should be evaluated using the same criteria as established in the Scoped Subwatershed Study.
 The objectives of this level of study are to:

-Update the characterization of features that are recommended to be integrated in the NHS.

-Refine the natural heritage and natural hazard limits reflecting the NHS objectives and other intentions of the subwatershed study (i.e. final staking of Natural Heritage System features and buffers, calculation of riparian storage volumes, etc.)

-Confirm watercourse constraint ranking and HDF classification

-Determine preferred servicing plan

-Determine road layout

-Develop and define integration of stormwater management facilities

-Define phasing in areas of multiple ownership

-Define cost sharing for monitoring programs

-Refine meander belt width delineation, hazard setbacks and regulatory setbacks

-Redefine limits of NHS with respect to updated watercourse corridor widths

-Develop further characterization of groundwater resources associated protection measures, and mitigation techniques

-Verify that the water budget would be appropriately managed through the proposed development and stormwater management plan

-Determine detailed road alignment and configuration of watercourse and valley crossings Identification and field staking of significant NHS features in consultation with Town and Conservation Halton
+- Update the characterization of features that are recommended to be integrated in the NHS. - Refine the natural heritage and natural hazard limits reflecting the NHS objectives and other intentions of the subwatershed study (i.e. final staking of Natural Heritage System features and buffers, calculation of riparian storage volumes, etc.) - ▶ Refine buffer widths within the subject lands based on the Region's Buffer Framework - ► Confirm watercourse constraint ranking and HDF classification - Determine preferred servicing plan - Determine road layout - Determine trail alignment - ▶ Refine impervious coverages, in consultation with the Town & CH - Develop and define integration of stormwater management facilities - ► Define phasing in areas of multiple ownership - Define cost sharing for monitoring programs - ▶ Refine meander belt width delineation, hazard setbacks and regulatory setbacks - Undertake stable top of slope investigations at confined areas (ref.
+Figure D-4-1, Appendix D), verify with geotechnical support as required - Redefine limits of NHS with respect to updated watercourse corridor widths and relocated HDFs - Document the location and nature of sediment sources - Evaluate cumulative impacts of headwater drainage feature removal (i.e. "no management" features) in the context of channel evolution models for downstream reaches - Develop further characterization of groundwater resources associated protection measures, and mitigation techniques - Verify that the water budget would be appropriately managed through the proposed development and stormwater management plan - Determine detailed road alignment and configuration of watercourse and valley crossings, as well as road crossings of HDFs and Enhancement Areas - Identification and field staking of significant NHS features in consultation with Town, Region, and Conservation Halton

-Prescribe site specific standards and preliminary design for landscaping, implementation and management of corridors, wetland creation areas, buffers, and restoration areas

-Develop strategies to enable construction phasing while allowing rescue of biota from small isolated habitats, and maintenance of the NHS resources and functioning through the construction period.

-Develop use of LID measures.

-Preliminary analysis of stream corridor dimensions required to maintain pre-development riparian strategy.
+- Prescribe site specific standards and preliminary design for landscaping, implementation and management of corridors, wetland creation areas, buffers, and restoration areas - Develop strategies to enable construction phasing while allowing rescue of biota from small isolated habitats, and maintenance of the NHS resources and functioning through the construction period. - Develop use of LID measures. - Preliminary analysis of stream corridor dimensions required to maintain pre-development riparian strategy.

-Pre-consultation with the Town and Conservation Halton is recommended to develop Terms of Reference for Subwatershed Impact Studies.
+Pre-consultation with the Town, Region, and Conservation Halton is recommended to develop Terms of Reference for Subwatershed Impact Studies.